wevbarker/wevbarker.github.io/mastersprojects.md

 The IoA has provided the results of their student allocation algorithm.
 All projects are now allocated.
 </p>
 <h2>
-M.Sci. and MASt students (applications)
+M.Sci. and MASt students (applications CLOSED)
 </h2>
 <p>
 To see a list of abstracts on offer, go to the <a href="https://www-teach.phy.cam.ac.uk/students/courses/projects/100">Teaching Information System</a>.